CtrlK

 Completeness

-Clearly answers both 'what' (generate a visually beautiful HTML infographic showing high-level project overview for sprint demos) and 'when' (use when preparing presentations, stakeholder updates, or visual project summaries) with explicit trigger guidance.
+Clearly answers both 'what' (generate a visually beautiful HTML infographic showing high-level project overview) and 'when' (use when preparing presentations, stakeholder updates, or visual project summaries) with explicit trigger guidance.

 3 / 3